kaunel85/ong-bylaws/bylaws.md

      - Host meetings on a weekly or bi-weekly basis during Fall and Winter classes and make their time and place know to Active members
      - Allow any Active, Alumnus, or Phikeia to be present and speak appropriately
      - Be chaired by a committee member as elected by the committee
-     - Extend a voting seat to any person appointed by the Chapter President, the committee's Chair, or a majority vote of that committee
+     - Extend a voting seat to any person appointed by the Chapter President, the committee's Chair, or a majority vote of that committee.
+Voting seats may be revoked by any two of the bodies who can grant them.

 107. The Executive Committee shall operate as described in The Code Section 127 and shall:
      - Be chaired by the Vice-President